Welcome to today's edition of the Rush 24-7 podcast.

 He was not wearing a helmet.

-Uh the cops had closed down the bridge, the 2nd Avenue and the Armstrong tunnels.
+The cops had closed down the bridge, the 2nd Avenue and the Armstrong tunnels.

-They took Rothlisberger to Mercy Hospital.
+They took Rothlessberger to Mercy Hospital.

 You always got to be on the lookout when the quarterback has an accident.

-The old Associated Press, as we just shared with you, got this whole notion started that U.S. troops beat Zarkawi up.
+The Associated Press, as we just shared with you, got this whole notion started that U.S. troops beat Zarkawi up.

 This is all seen by somebody.